Are you considering remote coaching?

 Fourth, I provide video review for technique.
 This takes place as a screen record with voiceover and is sent via YouTube unlisted link.

-Fifth and lastly, I get on video calls every couple of months to chat up, talk about a new cycle of training, or recap after a competition.
+Fifth and lastly, I get on video calls every couple of months to catch up, talk about a new cycle of training, or recap after a competition.

 (7) Do you program warm-ups, cooldowns, accessory, mobility & movement work, and recovery days?